The Generalized Injectivity Conjecture: Preliminaries

 The intertwining operator is meromorphic in $\nu$ and the map $J_{\overline{P}|P}J_{P|\overline{P}}$ is a scalar.
 Its inverse equals the Harish-Chandra $\mu$ function up to a constant and will be denoted $\mu^G(\sigma_{\nu})$.

 \begin{convention} By \cite{shabook} Sections 3.3 and 1.4, we can fix a non-degenerate character $\psi$ of $U$ which, for every Levi subgroup $M$, is compatible with $w_0^Gw_0^M$.
 We will still denote $\psi$ the restriction of $\psi$ to $M\cap U$.
 Every generic representation $\pi$ of $M$ becomes generic with respect to $\psi$ after changing the splitting in $U$.
 Throughout this paper, generic means $\psi$-generic.
-When the groups are quasi-split and connected, by a theorem of Rodier, the standard $\psi$-generic modules have exactly one $\psi$-generic irreducible subquotient. \end{convention}
+When the groups are quasi-split and connected, by a theorem of Rodier, the standard $\psi$-generic modules have exactly one $\psi$-generic irreducible subquotient.
+This unicity will be used in numerous proofs: we will use the name [U] to refer to this result. \end{convention}